 If the UE Retention Information IE set to “ues-retained“ is included in the NG SETUP REQUEST message, the AMF may accept the proposal to retain the existing UE related contexts and signalling connections by including the UE Retention Information IE set to “ues-retained“ in the NG SETUP RESPONSE message.

+If the GUAMI Type IE is included in the NG SETUP REQUEST message, the NG-RAN shall store the received value and use it for further AMF selection as defined in TS 23.
+501 [9].